williiam-tran/ttl-class-sync/content/index.md

 Amidst all this, the school policy was:
 > *If you wanted to play, play.
 If you wanted to learn, learn.*

-By all means, that was the best thing since sliced bread for me.
+By all means, that was **the best thing since sliced bread** for me.

 I got the habit of playing truant since the regulations are so flexible and open.
-You got to decide what's next for you; the temptation level is obviously off the chart for a student, you see.
+You got to decide what's next for you; the temptation level is obviously **off the chart** for a student, you see.

 I could attend only half the lessons (usually two) in the morning, go to the net to play video games, skip the afternoon lecture, and go to the coffee shop with my friends, who would skip as well.
 When I first got admitted, I did this a lot, with leading repercussions, of course...
-Still, I am lucky enough to have many friends of the same frequency who would do those silly stuff with me and make so much memories, yet I could recount them like the back of my hand.
+Still, I am lucky enough to have many friends of the same frequency who would do those silly stuff with me and make so much memories, yet I could recount them like **the back of my hand**.

 Each class is financially independent, covering its own bills for electricity, water, and cleaning.
 We had a 65' touchscreen TV, 2 pairs of JBL Speakers in the name of learning listening 😂, and lots of mics 🎤🎤🎤.